ChaoticShiny/SLIMER/README.md

 3. The gaussianBlur macro applies a gaussian blur to every image.
 This makes events more easily visible.

-4. The getResults2 macro (there is no getResults1 or getResults) looks for peaks in each image, and records information about all of them that it finds.
+4. The getResults macro looks for peaks in each image, and records information about all of them that it finds.

-5. The AllValuesLooped macro tests every image to see if it contains an event, and copies each image into either an "events" folder or a "noevents" folder.
+5. The eventFinder macro tests every image to see if it contains an event, and copies each image into either an "events" folder or a "noevents" folder.

 Notes:
 - AllValuesLooped sorts the images after the gaussian blur has been applied to them.